moh-sushi/tomee-and-jodd/README.md

 - with jodd 3.9.1, no exception is thrown
 - with jodd 4.0.0, an exception (see above) is thrown
 - with jodd 4.1.0, an exception (see above) is thrown

+explanation:

+in jodd-core there are java 9 class files (META-INF directory) for running jodd in Java 9.
+But these classes are read by asm5 (from openejb). and asm5 can not read Java 9 class files.
+Therefore the exception (see above) is thrown